tbma79/sane/content/publication/internet-transport-mobihoc/index.md

 authors:
   - admin
 doi: https://doi.org/10.1145/3397166.3409137
-publication: "Mobihoc '20: Proceedings of the Twenty-First International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing"
+publication: "In *Mobihoc '20: Proceedings of the Twenty-First International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing*"
-publication_short: ACM Mobihoc '20
+publication_short: In *ACM Mobihoc Conference*
 draft: false
 featured: true
 tags: []